nicolesemerano/nicolesemerano.github.io/_posts/2020-8-8-Presidents.md

 <div style="text-align:center"><img style="padding-left: 50px;" src="../images/GW_wordCloud.png" alt="Washington Word Cloud" width = "75%" height = "75%"></div>

 One last NLP analysis I did was compare top vocabulary used by different presidents.
 I used Word Clouds which highlight words that are used more frequently.
 I was not going to do this with all 44 Presidents, but I picked obvious people like Washington and Lincoln along with some personal favorites.
 Many of these word clouds had vocabulary that mentioned the government and features of it like the Senate or the Constitution.
 I also looked at 2 presidents I personally thought did not have great oratory skills.
-Even here the data showed personal opinions are not always true as one of them had a word cloud that was comparable to my picks for ‘greats’.
+I do not want to name these extra presidents as to remain impartial.
+And sure enough the data showed personal opinions are not always true as one of them had a word cloud that was comparable to my picks for ‘greats’.
 The other, all I can express is…

 <p align="center">
   <img  width="33%" height="33%" src="../images/head_shake.gif" alt="Harvey Head Shake">